The Bronx: 2009 community survey

-According to the 2009 American Community Survey, White Americans of both Hispanic and non-Hispanic origin represented over one-fifth (22.9%) of the Bronx's population.
-However, non-Hispanic whites formed under one-eighth (12.1%) of the population, down from 34.4% in 1980.
-Out of all five boroughs, the Bronx has the lowest number and percentage of white residents.
-320,640 whites called the Bronx home, of which 168,570 were non-Hispanic whites.
-The majority of the non-Hispanic European American population is of Italian and Irish descent.
-People of Italian descent numbered over 55,000 individuals and made up 3.9% of the population.
-People of Irish descent numbered over 43,500 individuals and made up 3.1% of the population.
-German Americans and Polish Americans made up 1.4% and 0.8% of the population respectively.

 The Bronx is the only New York City borough with a Hispanic majority, many of whom are Puerto Ricans and Dominicans.

-At the 2009 American Community Survey, Black Americans made the second largest group in the Bronx after Hispanics and Latinos.
+According to the 2009 American Community Survey, Black Americans were the second largest racial/ethnic group in the Bronx.
 Black people of both Hispanic and non-Hispanic origin represented over one-third (35.4%) of the Bronx's population.
 Black people of non-Hispanic origin made up 30.8% of the population.
-Over 495,200 Black people resided in the borough, of which 430,600 were non-Hispanic Black people.
-Over 61,000 people identified themselves as "Sub-Saharan African" in the survey, making up 4.4% of the population.
+Over 495,200 Black people resided in the borough, of whom 87% were non-Hispanic.
+Over 61,000 people identified themselves as Sub-Saharan African in the survey, making up 4.4% of the population.

-Native Americans are a very small minority in the borough.
-Only some 5,560 individuals (out of the borough's 1.4 million people) are Native American, which is equal to just 0.4% of the population.
-In addition, roughly 2,500 people are Native Americans of non-Hispanic origin.